pingooio/pingoo/docs/geoip.md

 ## GeoIP Databases

-Pingoo tries to load the GeoIP database from the following paths:
+Pingoo tries to load the GeoIP database from the following paths (in this order):
 - `/etc/pingoo/geoip.mmdb(.zst)`
 - `/etc/pingoo_data/geoip.mmdb(.zst)`

 If no GeoIP database is found, then GeoIP is disabled and a warning message is displayed.

 GeoIP database records must have at least two fields:
 - `country` a 2-letters `String`